keptn-contrib/unleash-service/README.md

 kubectl -n keptn apply -f https://raw.githubusercontent.com/keptn-contrib/unleash-service/release-0.3.2/deploy/service.yaml
 ```

-This should install the `unleash-service` together with a Keptn `distributor` into the `keptn` namespace, which you can verify using
+This should install the `unleash-service` into the `keptn` namespace, which you can verify using

 ```console
 kubectl -n keptn get deployment unleash-service -o wide